Your Expectations Could Lead to a Happy Marriage—or a Toxic One

 In a recent study conducted by McNulty, he tracked the relationships of 135 newlywed couples from Tennessee for four years.
 Each couple answered surveys that measured their marital expectations and their level of satisfaction.
 The couples who reported less severe problems and lower levels of destructive behavior with their spouses were more likely to meet their expectations of wedded bliss over time compared to the couples who reported more severe problems and higher levels of destructive behavior from their spouses.

 Another key factor in meeting these high expectations was how couples fought.
 Spouses who directly addressed their marital issues and explained to each other how to fix the problem were happier and more likely to feel like their marriage met their expectations.
 But couples who resorted to sarcastic remarks or hostile behavior in the heat of conflict were less likely to feel like their marriage measured up.
-(Steal a few tricks from these couples who know how to fight fair.)

 The takeaway here is that high standards can enhance your relationship, but only if you and your partner can feasibly meet them and effectively communicate your issues.
 If not, it may be time to take a step back and re-evaluate the unrealistic demands of your marriage.